ooad-2020-2021/Grupa2-Rekreativci/README.md

 Later, the user can make a reservation (if necessary), in one of the facilities that has an available opening.

 More info soon...
-*Nejla Subašić, Evelin Piljugm and Matej Marinčić*
+*Nejla Subašić, Evelin Piljug and Matej Marinčić*